Proportion test in R

-How to do a proportion test in R and what are the conditions need to met for proportion test?
+How to do a proportion test in R and what are the conditions that need to meet for the proportion test?

 - The sampling method for each population is simple random sampling.

 - Each sample includes at least 10 successes and 10 failures.

 - Each population is at least 20 times as big as its sample.

 The proportions test is used to compare two observed proportions or single sample observations.
 This article describes the basics of proportions analysis in R.

 In statistics, we can define the corresponding null hypothesis (H0) as follow:

 The corresponding alternative hypotheses (Ha) are as follow: